How to use IBM® App Connect with ServiceNow

 Troubleshooting

 ServiceNow personal developer instances go into hibernation and are later reclaimed after a certain period of developer inactivity.
-If your flows include one or more ServiceNow events or actions, and you haven't accessed your ServiceNow instance in a while, the connection between App Connect and ServiceNow might be lost.
-The connection might be hibernating or was reclaimed.
-If you see a related message in your App Connect flow, you can reestablish the connection in one of the following ways:
+If your flows include one or more ServiceNow events or actions, and your ServiceNow instance is hibernating, the connection between App Connect and ServiceNow might be lost.
+If you see a related message in your App Connect flow, you can reestablish the connection in one of the following ways.

 • If your instance is in hibernation, either extend your instance, or log in to the ServiceNow console and generate some developer activity.